mr-bt/manager.README/README.md

 Communication tends to be vague, verbose and non-committal.
 This often leads to misunderstandings that can erode trust, cause inefficiencies and ultimately build resentment.
 We must work hard to avoid it!

-Use words people understand; avoid using acronyms and [weasle words](https://en.wikipedia.org/wiki/Weasel_word); be concise and straight to the point; be specific with the language you use.
+Use words people understand; avoid using acronyms and [weasel words](https://en.wikipedia.org/wiki/Weasel_word); be concise and straight to the point; be specific with the language you use.

 Some examples of words that one should work hard to avoid using: "may", "might", "could", "can", "can be", "virtually", "up to ", "as much as", "help", "like", "believe", "possibly", "endeavours", "aims to", "try", "some", "many", "most", "almost all", "often", "I think", "I reckon", "probably" and similar qualifiers that create enough wiggle room for interpretation.